konacurrents/SemanticMarkerAPI/README.md

 ![SemanticMarker API](images/SemanticMarkerAPI.png)

-Creating and Processing with the Semantic Marker™️  System is through various APIs (Application Programer Interface).
-This repository includes code that makes web calls using the <b>HTTP</b> protocol and various languages, such as javascript, c and objective-c.
+Creating and processing with the Semantic Marker™️  System is through various APIs (Application Programer Interface).
+This GitHub repository includes code that makes web calls using the <b>HTTP</b> protocol and various languages, such as javascript, c and objective-c.
 The diagram below shows the interaction with the web services running at [SemanticMarker.org](https://SemanticMarker.org).
 The code included is almost a 50-50 mix of html and javascript.
-As these are an REST (HTTP) API, other languages make calls on these same web API's (such as the [curl](curlCommands) shell calls.)
-At the heart of the messaging API is the publish/subscribe engine described below using the [BNF Language Grammer](https://en.wikipedia.org/wiki/Backus-Naur_form).
+As these are a REST (HTTP) API, other languages make calls on these same web API's (such as the [curl](curlCommands) shell calls.)
+At the heart of the messaging API is the MQTT publish/subscribe engine described below using the [BNF Language Grammar Specification](https://en.wikipedia.org/wiki/Backus-Naur_form).

 ## SMART - Semantic Marker™️   Augmented Reality of Things

-The main interfaces to the SemanticMarker.org web services are through web calls embodied in the following web page code, and is available at [SemanticMarker.org/smart](https://SemanticMarker.org/smart).
+The main interfaces to the [SemanticMarker.org](https://SemanticMarker.org) web services are through calls embodied in the following web page code, and is available at [SemanticMarker.org/smart](https://SemanticMarker.org/smart).
 This web page (with html and javascript) is just one way to interface with the SemanticMarker API calls.
 Other web pages have been created that have a different user interface, while calling the same API's.
+In addition apps, like the [iOS Apple Apple](https://semanticmarker.org/vision/testflight.html) are in various phased of development, and these interact with the same API's.

 These messages are then run through the MQTT publish/subscribe system described later.